Hindon Airport: Civil aviation services

+Passenger facilities

+Civil enclave within military airbase

-The enclave has been built on 7.5 acres at Sikandarpur village in Sahibabad, adjacent the airbase.
+The Hindon civil enclave was built on 7.5 acres at Sikandarpur village in Sahibabad, adjacent to the existing Indian Airforce airbase.
+The terminal was developed by AAI while the Uttar Pradesh government built the connecting roads and provides electricity for the project.
+Air traffic control is provided by the Indian Air Force.

+Civilian air terminal

 The terminal building is a pre-engineered, air-conditioned structure with eight check-in counters.
-The terminal covers an area of 5,425 square metres and has a capacity of serving 300 passengers an hour.
+The passenger terminal covers an area of 5,425 square metres and has a capacity of serving 300 passengers an hour.
 The car park can accommodate 90 cars.

-Air traffic control will be provided by the Indian Air Force.
-The terminal has been developed by AAI while the Uttar Pradesh government has built the connecting roads and provides electricity for the project.